OgarProject/Ogar/README.md

 ## Console Commands
 The current available console commands are listed here.
 Command names are not case sensitive, but player names are.

- - Addbot [Number]
+ - Addbot [12]
-   * Adds [Number] of bots to the server.
+   * Adds [12] of bots to the server.
 If an amount is not specified, 1 bot will be added.
  - Board [String 1] [String 2] [String 3] ...
    * Replaces the text on the leaderboard with the string text.
  - Boardreset